+To turn on the front fog lights:

-The front fog lights will turn on when the fog light switch is placed in the " \sharp " position while the headlights are in the following condition.
+Turn the fog light switch to the " $\pm$ 0" position while the headlights are in either of the following conditions.

-• while the headlight switch is in the " $\underline{\exists} D$ " position

-• for models with the auto on/off headlights, while the headlight switch is in the "AUTO" position and the headlights turn on automatically
+- while the headlight switch is in the "[D" position with the low beam mode selected - while the headlight switch is in the "AUTO" position and the low beam head-lights turn on automatically

-To turn off the front fog lights, turn the switch back down to the " \mathbf{O} " position.
+To turn off the front fog lights:

+Turn the fog light switch back down to the "O" position.